Loading Events

 What's the accommodation like on the trip?

-How do we charge devices and power banks?
+How can I charge my devices and power banks?
 Do tea houses charge for using electrical outlets?

 How much should I carry as spending cash?